Skip to main content

 What does it mean to exempt an assignment?

-Exempting an assignment means:
+Exempting an assignment or topic means:

 • The assignment is no longer visible to the student anywhere in their course